-We Are Salida: Ark Anglers is your guide to the river
+We are Salida: Ark Anglers is your guide to the river

 SALIDA, Colo. — You can’t step into Salida without the Arkansas River reeling you in.
 Ark Anglers in Salida is your complete guide to the river.

-“Then we have a guide service, both wade fishing and float fishing, that covers the AK River from Leadville down to below Pueblo Reservoir,” said Felt.
+“Then, we have a guide service–both wade fishing and float fishing–that covers the Arkansas River from Leadville down to below Pueblo Reservoir,” said Felt.
 “We take about 3,000 people fishing a year.
 Which is a lot when you consider that our trips are 1 or 2, sometimes 3, people to a guide.
 So, it’s pretty labor intensive.”

-With the area having a rich mining history, the health of the river hasn’t always been fine for fishing.
+The area has a rich mining history, so the health of the river hasn’t always been good for fishing.

 “It had a pretty prolific brown trout fishery here, back then.
-But we had problems with heavy metals in the river from our kind of mining legacy,” said Felt.
-“In the early 90’s, the EPA and other govt. entities worked together to clean up this heavy metal legacy in the upper AK basin.
+But, we had problems with heavy metals in the river from our kind-of mining legacy,” said Felt.
+“In the early 90s, the EPA and other government entities worked together to clean up this heavy metal legacy in the upper Arkansas basin.
 In particularly, point-source pollution spots up near Leadville, in Lake County,” said Felt.

 Within a few years of the water clean-up project, fish populations were flowing strong in the river.